rohezal/pfm_viewer/README.md

-Display normalization: Normalizes the image data to 0-255 range for proper visualization Flexible display: Handles both single-channel (grayscale) and multi-channel images User-friendly interface: Shows image information and waits for user input Usage example: bash
+Display normalization: Normalizes the image data to 0-255 range for proper visualization Flexible display: Handles both single-channel (grayscale) and multi-channel images User-friendly interface: Shows image information and waits for user input

-./pfm_viewer /path/to/your/image.pfm
 Note: OpenCV supports PFM format through its image I/O capabilities, but make sure your OpenCV installation includes support for PFM files.
 If you encounter issues with PFM loading, you might need to ensure you're using a recent version of OpenCV (4.5+) or consider implementing custom PFM reading logic.
-The program will:
-Load the PFM file
-Display basic information about the image
-Show the image in a window
-Wait for a keypress before closing
-Handle both grayscale and color PFM files appropriately